 During the good times, directors have a fiduciary duty to maximise wealth for shareholders.
 When faced with financial distress, their duty as a director swings to stakeholders as a whole, including creditors (i.e. those people to whom you owe money), rather than just the shareholders.
-Whilst it is unlikely that there will be external pressures to meet payments on time, at least for the short term, given that petitions will not be heard, this does not mean that directors are absolved of all responsibility and can avoid thinking about stakeholders altogether.

-Managing your cashflow requirements over the short term is now a necessity – not only will it ensure that you can identify what payments you are able to continue to maintain, it will also allow you to monitor those which have been postponed for the meanwhile.
+Managing your cash flow requirements over the short term is now a necessity – not only will it ensure that you can identify what payments you are able to continue to maintain, but it will also allow you to monitor those which have been postponed for the meanwhile.
 Keeping on top of this list will be of vital importance if your business intends to come out of the other side unscathed.

 So how do you ensure that you maintain your duties as a director during these uncertain times?
 Here are some top tips (although the list is not exhaustive):

 It is very easy to forget about your overarching responsibilities and duties as a Company director in these uncertain times.
 If you need further advice, please get in touch with our team who will be able to provide you with assistance and guidance.